Brlaney/words/md/words/alley.md

 **Audio Reference:** alley01w

 ## Definitions:
-- {bc}a play in which a leaping player catches a pass above the basket and immediately dunks the ball *Example:* The meeting of man and ball was dazzling, the two handed {wi}alley-oop{/wi} slam-dunk spectacular.
+- **:** a play in which a leaping player catches a pass above the basket and immediately dunks the ball *Example:* The meeting of man and ball was dazzling, the two handed `alley-oop` slam-dunk spectacular.
-- {bc}a play in which the quarterback throws a high, arcing pass into the end zone to be caught by a leaping receiver *Example:* Quarterback Moore hooked up with receiver Moore on one of their patented {wi}alley-oops{/wi} to make the score 20-7.
+- **:** a play in which the quarterback throws a high, arcing pass into the end zone to be caught by a leaping receiver *Example:* Quarterback Moore hooked up with receiver Moore on one of their patented `alley-oops` to make the score 20-7.

 ## Short Definitions:
 - a play in which a leaping player catches a pass above the basket and immediately dunks the ball; also : the usually high, arcing pass thrown on such a play